Is your horse’s thyroid at risk?

 - Chasteberry Powder – know to support pituitary health and hormone balance.

-- Essential oils including Frankincense, Cedarwood, or Rosemary are options you can utilize topically and aromatically to support balance and promote over health of the thyroid.
+- Essential oils including Frankincense, Cedarwood, or Rosemary are options you can utilize topically and aromatically to support balance and promote over the health of the thyroid.

 - Acupressure check Bl 22 Association Point for Triple Heater and select points from the Triple Heater Meridian, download the Tallgrass Publisher Acupressure App for assistance in meridian and point location.